 Fun fact I just learned about Frankie.
 He can say the alphabet backwards, no problem lol I was trying to keep Noah awake and asked them as a joke.
 And Frankie took off lolol I can't with him.
 Thought I was done being surprised with HL3 lol

-Frankie is officially five and his new favorite show is American Ninja Warrior.
-He loves it so much, that he is spelling the names of all of the competitors!
-I have to laugh because now I have these names of people I don't know on my fridge with magnetic letters
+Frankie at five loved the show American Ninja Warrior.
+He loved it so much, that he would spell the names of all of the competitors!
+I used to laugh because I had these names of people I don't know on my fridge with magnetic letters.

-Frankie, along with other HL3 children are very good at spelling.
-He has been able to spell words like elephant and ambulance since he was about four and he was spelling words like purple, yellow and red since turning three.
+Frankie, along with other HL3 children, are very good at spelling.
+He was able to spell words like elephant and ambulance since he was about four and he was spelling words like purple, yellow and red since turning three.
 He also knew how to sound out words without ever having been taught.
-When he would sound out words without any issues and he also knew to say words like "side" and "date" correctly.
+He also knew to say words like "side" and "date" correctly.
 The rules of English didn't seem to give him a problem even though he had never been taught about it.

-It's important to remember, HL3 kids will not be quick to call you like if they want to get out of the crib.
-They will entertain themselves instead and wait.
+It's important to remember, HL3 kids will not be quick to call you by name like if they want to get out of the crib.
 You won't hear Mom and dad for some time in terms of calling your names.
+They will also entertain themselves instead and wait.

-They also have a very hard time with questions.
-Frankie started to answer and ask them around four and half and how came closer to age five.
+They have a very hard time with using question words.
+Frankie started to answer and ask them around four and half and "how" came closer to age five.
 It takes awhile, but it will come.